 Other people are very allergic to the bites and will have a severe rash-like symptom.
 Still others may have a delayed reaction and not show welts for several days.
 It can even take up to ten days for some people to show bite marks.

-For some unknown reason it is unlikely for people over the age of 65 to get bitten by a bed bug or have a reaction to the bites.
+For some unknown reason it is unlikely for people over the age of 65 to get bitten by one or have a reaction to their bites.
 A survey conducted found that 42% of people over the age of 65 either did not have any bites or did not have any reaction to the bites despite living in an infested area.

 How Do the Bites Appear on the Skin?